 “Why?
 Are you in a rush?
 Am I inconveniencing you by calling your mobile telephone?”

-“No sir, of course not.
-But I do have a cage of ghoulets to deliver and I don’t want to run up against a night watchman or anything.”
+“No sir.
+But I do have a cage of ghoulets to deliver to the unnaturals foster centre, and I don’t want to be here so long that I risk encountering a night watchman.”
 Although, never mind what she’d said to the ghoulet – judging by the state of the place they couldn’t even afford a groundsman, let along a night watchman.

 “Huh.
 Well.
 Yes.
 We can’t be having any unnecessary civilian incidents.
-Ah, you’re going to have to take the ghoulets home with you.”
+Ah, you’re going to have to take the ghoulets home with you, Reaper Leeds.”

 “Secretary Reaper will sort out some compensation.
-The damn Witch Council says they can’t take any more at the moment – should’ve known, bloody witches.
+The damn centre say they can’t take any more at the moment – should’ve known, bloody witches.
 One minute they’re going all gooey over ghoulets, the next they’ve grown bored of the whole thing and are saying we can’t make them take any more.
-If this was the old days -” he stopped, and Gertrude heard him take a deep breath.
+If this was the old days—” he stopped, and Gertrude heard him take a deep breath.
 When he spoke again, the peevishness had gone, replaced by the familiar, muscular tones, thrumming in her ear.
 “Anyhow.
-I know I can rely on you, can’t I -” there was the sound of rustling paper – “Gertrude?”
+I know I can rely on you, can’t I—” there was the sound of rustling paper “—Gertrude?”

 “Well done, well done, Reaper Leeds.
 Ah – yes.”
 There was a pause, and she could hear the clatter of his bony fingertips on a table.
 “Well.
 I’ll hand you back to Secretary Reaper.”
 There was a crash, a piercing digital beep that made Gertrude jerk the phone away from her ear again, and then the sound of G.R.
 Yorkshire shouting something at his assistant.